htrcoin/mn_installation/README.md

 systemctl stop HighTemperature #To stop the service. systemctl is-enabled HighTemperature #To check whetether the service is enabled on boot or not.
 ```

-## If you want to set up multiple masternodes:

-Create a new address for the Masternode (e.g. MN2).
-Follow the steps **6 - 9**.
-Then go to your **Coin Control Features** and **lock** the newly created masternode transaction.
-Repeat those steps for each additional masternode.